How to Create a Copywriting Portfolio of Spec Ads

 Copywriters aren't responsible for the visual components of advertisements, but that shouldn't stop you from indicating in your copy-only portfolio what images you picture going with your words.
 Doing that will show you're a wordsmith who can appreciate how your work merges with that of the design professionals in an agency.

-Creative directors would much rather see a portfolio of outstanding pieces of copy on plain white paper than dressed-up ads with someone else's stolen images.
+Most creative directors would rather see a portfolio of outstanding pieces of copy on plain white paper than dressed-up ads with someone else's copyrighted images.

 Going Small or Big